rohitpatel130180/GenesysCloud-BAT-Testing-/README.md

 ## General Layout:
 The layout chosen is to have tests live in their own directory situated in the root.
 We then have a src directory that holds the code needed to write the tests.
 E.G, fixtures, utils, annotations etc.
+### Naming Principals:
+## Files/variables/functions should be as camelCase:
+    Definition:
+        The first letter of the first word is lowercase.
+        The first letter of subsequent words is uppercase.
+        There are no spaces or hyphens between words.
+    Examples:
+        Files: payAsYouGo.spec.ts
+        Variables: userName, productPrice, isLoggedIn
+        Functions/Methods: calculateTotal, submitForm, getUserData

+## classes/interfaces should be as PascalCase:
+    Definition:
+        The first letter of every word is uppercase.
+        There are no spaces or hyphens between words
+    Examples:
+        Classes: User, Product, OrderService
+        Interfaces: IUser, IProduct, ApiResponse
+## Folder namem should be as snake_case:
+    Examples:
+        pay_as_you_go_specs

 ### Fixtures: